authhero/auth/README.md

 It's based on the following tech stack

 - Cloudflare workers (with TSOA)
-- Durable objects (with tRPC) for login logic and storage
-- Cloudflare queues for events
-- D1 Sqlite database for admin API
-- KV storage for logs
 - MailChannels for password reset and code/magic links

 It contains a hosted UI for the login forms that can be easily styled or modified using liquid templates.
 Or you can roll your own UI and just use the API.